awakzdev/Selenium-MMEX/README.md

 # Selenium
-Will trigger Test-Population through PVA.

 Will only work on a certain environment.

+Test-Population trigger through PVA website.

 Made for MMEX